 What is a neurological disorder?

 Today, Kelley is happy, healthy and seizure-free.
-Her parents are grateful the cause of Kelley’s seizures was identified and treated, giving their daughter hope for a healthier tomorrow.
+Her parents are grateful the cause of Kelley’s seizures was identified and treated – giving their daughter hope for a healthier tomorrow.

 Warning signs of neurological disorders

 While it's hard to know when to seek specialized medical care for your child, our pediatric experts recommend a quick evaluation by your child's doctor if your child is showing a decline in developmental milestones.
-For example, it's a red flag if your child has lost a skill they previously mastered like walking, talking, or feeding themselves.
+For example, it's a red flag if your child has lost a skill that they had previously mastered like walking, talking, or feeding themselves.

 Early diagnosis and intervention is key.
 If your child's normal behavior has changed dramatically, call their pediatrician for an evaluation.